The cairn at the 3rd Memorial Lake honors lives given in Kananaskis Country, Alberta, Canada.

 The lake is to the left through the forest.
 One heads left through the forest and the other ascends further to the top of the scree slope for potentially better photographs.

 The higher position provides outstanding views of Memorial Lake # 3 below.
 The Memorial Cairn is a dot on a scree rise above the far shore of the lake.
-The objective is clearly in view.
-It is a good and rewarding moment.
+The objective is clearly in view and it is a good moment.